-Lasagna is one of my favorite dinners.
-My family enjoys it too, so I make it once a month in the fall and winter.
+Love lasagna?
+It’s one of my favorite dinners.
+My family enjoys my Easy Lasagna Recipe too, so I make it once a month in the fall and winter.
 There is usually a crazy debate on who gets to eat the leftovers.

 Because I’m always looking to save time & money in the kitchen, I’ve learned a few tips over the years:

 1. I use oven-ready lasagna, so pre-cooking the noodles is NOT necessary.

 2. This recipe calls for 12 sheets of oven ready lasagna.
 The Barilla brand usually has about 20 sheets in the box (their recipe is a 5 layer lasagna.
 Mine is a 4 layer).
 Save those extra sheets and after 3 lasagnas, you’ll have enough sheets to make an extra lasagna.

 2. I use browned meat that I have stored in the freezer.
 It saves a step of prep time.
 To learn more: Batch Browning & Freezing Ground Meat & Sausage.

 I’ve used this recipe for years and it is adapted from Kraft.

 - 1 lb ground meat (your choice: beef, turkey, chicken) or use 2 cups cooked, browned meat